IanBaldo/reativos/mini-jogo/README.md

 Objective:
 	GET BIG FAST.
 Eat as many pieces of Magical Snake Food as possible.

+Enemies:
+	Walls, Rocks and your tail.

 Victory Condition:
 	Become as big as the field.

 Lose Condition:
-	Hit a wall or eat yourself.
+	Hit a wall, hit a rock or eat yourself.

+Special:
+	Eat the Hammer (yellow square) and you will be able to break 5 rocks!!

 How to Run: